dotintent/FlutterBleLib/README.md

   <img src="https://github.com/Polidea/FlutterBleLib/blob/master/site/flutter-ble-lib-logo.png" />
 </p>

+## ATTENTION

+Thank you for your interest in the FlutterBle Library.
+Unfortunately this repository is not maintained anymore as we are focusing on developing native iOS (RxBluetootkKit) and Android (RxAndroidBle) libraries.
+Stay tuned!

 # FlutterBle Library

 FlutterBle Library is a Flutter library that supports BLE connections.
 It internally utilizes [RxAndroidBle](https://github.com/Polidea/RxAndroidBle) and [RxBluetoothKit](https://github.com/Polidea/RxBluetoothKit) as native libs, which especially on Android helps a lot with many of known platform issues.